Info for

 • More than 100 companies participate in this program’s field placement, co-op and/or course projects.

-• Our program was developed in collaboration and consultation with a variety of industry leaders to ensure students gain the most up-to-date and relevant knowledge to succeed in this fast-paced and evolving career, including: Rogers Media, Canadian Broadcasting Corporation (CBC) and Maple Leafs Sports and Entertainment (MLSE).
+• The program was developed in collaboration and consultation with a variety of industry leaders to ensure students gain the most up-to-date and relevant knowledge to succeed in this fast-paced and evolving career, including: Rogers Media, Canadian Broadcasting Corporation (CBC) and Maple Leafs Sports and Entertainment (MLSE).

-Program Learning Outcomes
+Business Administration Program Learning Outcomes

 1. Develop a marketing plan that will meet the needs or goals of a business or organization.